-Typhoon Tino, internationally known as Kalmaegi, has intensified and is expected to bring devastating winds and torrential rains to large parts of the country.
+Typhoon Tino, internationally known as Kalmaegi, has intensified and is threatening large parts of the country with devastating winds and torrential rains.

-Signal No. 4 is raised over the northernmost portion of Palawan, including El Nido, Taytay, and Araceli, as well as Calamian and Cuyo Islands.
+The typhoon made landfall in Batas Island, Taytay town, Palawan, with Signal No. 4 raised over the northernmost portion of Palawan, including El Nido, Taytay, and Araceli, as well as Calamian Islands.

-Signal No. 3 is hoisted over the northern portion of Palawan (Dumaran, San Vicente, Roxas) and the northeasternmost portion of Aklan (Buruanga, Malay) and Antique, including the Caluya Islands.
+Signal No. 3 is hoisted over the northern portion of Palawan (Dumaran, San Vicente, Roxas) and Cuyo Islands.

-Signal No. 2 covers areas in Romblon, Oriental Mindoro, Occidental Mindoro, and the central portion of Palawan, including Cagayancillo Islands.
+Signal No. 2 covers the southern portion of Occidental Mindoro, the southern portion of Oriental Mindoro, the central portion of Palawan including Cagayancillo Islands, and Caluya Islands.

 🤖